juliuskunze/jaxnet/STAX.md

 ## What about [stax](https://github.com/google/jax/blob/master/jax/experimental/stax.py)?

-### Motivation over `stax`
+JAXnet is independent of stax.

-The main motivation of JAXnet over stax is to simplify nesting modules:
+The main motivation over stax is to simplify nesting modules:
  - Automating `init_params`: delegation to submodules, `output_shape` inference, `rng` passing
  - Allowing streamlined module/parameter-sharing
  - Seamless use of parameter-free functions as modules